IAdmObjectSnapshot

 Parent

-Gets the ADS path string for the parent container or organizational unit of the object.
+Gets the ADS path of the parent container or organizational unit of the object.

 • Type: